jundalisay/spblist/content/en/research/smith/jurisprudence/part-1/section-1/chapter-8.md

 - In this way, wardships were introduced*.

-> *Superphysics Note: The Roman system was created from the top down, with the senate awarding lands to soldiers, under the idea of a state.
-The feudal system is built from the ground-up, with the lords personally awarding lands to tenants without any idea of a state.
+{{< n n="The Roman system was created from the top down, with the senate awarding lands to soldiers, under the idea of a state.
+The feudal system is built from the ground-up, with the lords personally awarding lands to tenants without any idea of a state." >}}

 When the heir female succeeded, the feudal baron had a right to marry her to whomever he pleased because the baron should have a vassal of his own choosing.